 \section{Notation and Preliminaries}

-Throughout the paper, we assume $\Omega = [0, 1]^d$ and consider the domain-splitting approach to estimate the discrepancies through coordinate-wise binary partition.
-A binary partition has hierarchical structure that is constructed sequentially (Figure \ref{fig:sbp} gives an illustration of the sequence in $[0, 1]^2$): starting with $\mathcal{B}_1 = \{r_{1, 1} = \Omega\}$ at depth $1$, action $a_1$ is taken to split $\Omega$ into $\mathcal{B}_2 = \{r_{1, 2}, r_{2, 2}\}$ along the middle of one of its coordinates; then at depth 2, action $a_2$ is taken to split one of sub-rectangles in $B_2$ into $\mathcal{B}_3 = \{r_{1, 3}, r_{2, 3}, r_{3, 3}\}$ evenly.
+Without loss of generality, we assume the domain $\Omega = [0, 1]^d$ with dimension $d$.
+A coordinate-wise binary partition has hierarchical structure that is constructed sequentially (Figure \ref{fig:sbp} gives an illustration of the sequence in $[0, 1]^2$): starting with $\mathcal{B}_1 = \{r_{1, 1} = \Omega\}$ at depth $1$, action $a_1$ is taken to split $\Omega$ into $\mathcal{B}_2 = \{r_{1, 2}, r_{2, 2}\}$ along the middle of some coordinate; then at depth 2, action $a_2$ is taken to halve some sub-region in $\mathcal{B}_2$ into $\mathcal{B}_3 = \{r_{1, 3}, r_{2, 3}, r_{3, 3}\}$ evenly.
 The process keeps on till the specified depth is reached.
-Given the maximum depth $l$, the decision sequence is denoted as $A_l = (a_1, ..., a_{l - 1})$. $A_l$ uniquely determines a split of $\Omega$, which is denoted as $\{r_{1, l}, ..., r_{l, l}\}$.
-It is necessary to point out that multiple decision sequences may result in the same partition.
-An important property of binary partition motivates our coupling scheme in the following section.
-Figure \ref{fig:sbp} gives an illustration of the sequence in $[0, 1]^2$; Figure \ref{joint_par} demonstrates the coupled binary partition, where the domains of two different samples are partitioned in tandem.
+Given the maximum depth $l$, the decision sequence is denoted as $A_l = (a_1, ..., a_{l - 1})$. $A_l$ uniquely determines a partition of $\Omega$, whose sub-regions are denoted as $\{r_{1, l}, ..., r_{l, l}\}$.
+It is necessary to point out that different decision sequences may result in the same partition.
+Figure \ref{joint_par} demonstrates the coupled binary partition, where the domains of two different sample sets are partitioned in tandem.
 The following property and theorem motivate us to construct co-BPM.